Valou04/Documentation-Celeste-Skin/README.md

 ![Image Example](readme_assets/Image3.png)

-On this GitHub, you will find a selection of four types of skins :
+On this GitHub, you will find a selection of 3 types of skins :

 - `No-backpack only` : which will create a ZIP file with Madeline's sprite without the backpack.
 - `Backpack only` : which will create a ZIP file of the sprites with backpack.